Title (album): Commercial performance

 In the US, Title debuted at number one on the Billboard 200 issued for January 31, 2015, with 238,000 album-equivalent units during its first week, replacing Taylor Swift's 1989 at the top of the chart.
 Trainor became the first female artist to top the chart with her debut album since Ariana Grande's 2013 release Yours Truly.
 Keith Caufield of Billboard wrote that its debut-week tally included 195,000 in pure sales and that it was "an impressive figure, considering January is traditionally a sleepy month for big new releases".
 Title made her the fifth female artist in history to send her debut single and album to number one and follow-up single to the top five in the country.
 The album also entered at number one on the Canadian Albums Chart.

 Title opened atop the Australian Albums Chart issued for January 25, Epic's first album to do so since Michael Jackson's The Essential Michael Jackson (2005).
 The album spent two weeks at the summit.
 It debuted atop the New Zealand Albums Chart on January 19, spending two consecutive weeks there.
 Title entered at number one on the Scottish Albums Chart and UK Albums Chart.
 It achieved success in Europe, where it peaked within the top 10 in Denmark, Norway, Spain, Sweden, and Switzerland.
 Several songs from it entered charts worldwide despite not being released as singles.
 The title track reached the 100th position on the Billboard Hot 100, and number nine in New Zealand.
 It was certified Gold in both countries.
 "No Good for You" debuted and peaked at number 91 on the Swedish Singles Chart, where it charted for two weeks.

 Title received certifications, including 3× Platinum in the US, Australia, and Canada; 2× Platinum in Poland; Platinum+Gold in Mexico; Platinum in Denmark, New Zealand, Sweden, and the UK; and Gold in the Netherlands.
-According to the International Federation of the Phonographic Industry, it was the ninth-best-selling album of 2015, with 1.8 million copies sold worldwide.
+According to the International Federation of the Phonographic Industry (IFPI), it was the ninth-best-selling album of 2015, with 1.8 million copies sold worldwide.